CCrocilla/ultimate-connect-four/README.md

 	2. As a First Time Visitor, I want to be able to read clear Instructions on how the game works.
 	3. As a First Time Visitor, I want to be able to access the game and play against the CPU.
 	4. As a first Time Visitor, I want to be able to access the game and play with friends.
-	4. As a First Time Visitor, I want to find the application pleasant to the eye, visually intuitive, with catchy colours.
+	4. As a First Time Visitor, I want to find the application pleasant to the eyes, visually intuitive, with catchy colours.

 - #### Returning Visitor Goals/Frequent User Goals